lino-framework/lino/docs/tutorials/pisa/index.rst

 Continued from :ref:`lino.tutorial.human`

-We have Person model inherit from `dd.Printable`:
+We have Person model inherit from :class:`lino.mixins.printable.Printable`:

 .. literalinclude:: models.py